 When hooking up a welder with welding cable, you must first understand how the equipment works.
 This will help you avoid accidents and allow you to be able to produce better products.

-1. The first thing to do is check all the welding cables for any damage.
+1. The first thing to do is to check all the welding cables for any damage.
 Replace the cable if necessary before you start working on any welding project.
-Watch out for nicks and frays on the welding cables as this can cause serious electrical hazard.
+Watch out for nicks and frays on the welding cables as this can cause serious electrical hazards.

 2. There’s an appropriate power source that corresponds to different types of welders.
 Plug the welder’s power source to the electrical outlet that matches your welder.
 The electric charge of the welding power source can provide a direct current (DC) or an alternating current (AC) with the use of either a negative or positive electrode.
 You can determine the current and polarity by the type of job you’re doing.

 3. Hold the electrode lead with an insulated electrode holder.
 An electrical arc will form between the electrode and the base metal while you weld along with the metal.